lsmuller/go-background-job/README.md

 This projects enables quickly creation of periodic background jobs.

-Either way, worker stands for background jobs executed by the server.
-These processes run behind the scenes and without the player's intervention.
+They are background tasks executed by the server.
+These processes run behind the scenes and without the user's intervention.
 Typical tasks for these processes include logging, system monitoring, scheduling, and user notification.

-At this point of the lifecycle of the game, for whatever we code we should think about scaling.
-Millions of players use this game and a huge amount of data flows within what we code.
-With that in mind, we have chosen to work with the package [go-workers](https://github.com/topfreegames/go-workers).
+I have chosen to work with the package [go-workers](https://github.com/topfreegames/go-workers).
 It uses queues in [Redis](https://redis.io/) to trigger workers, which doesn't encumber our server with such memory and processing.

 ### Step by step to create a worker